Artist Statement

 Creative approach

 In drawing, I don't have the possibility to go back.
 The ink does not fade on the paper.
 As with watercolor, once the line is laid, it can no longer be removed.
-You must deal with it, find other ways to adjust the drawing to make it acceptable.
+You must deal with it, find other ways to adjust the drawing to make it acceptable to me.
 This constraint creates amusing surprises: it opens to humor and leads me to play even more with possible forms to evoke the human and what is bothering him.

 In painting as in drawing, I navigate between nuance and vigor, precision and vagueness, between what is said and what remains silent.
 The mastery of the gesture joins the randomness of it.
-This process, long and delicate in painting but fast and unexpected in drawing, is my way of revealing the sensitive world.
+This process, long and delicate in painting but fast and unexpected in drawing, is my way of revealing the sensitive.
 The figures (characters, animals, landscapes, trees or objects) are silent encounters, with no beginning or end, captured in a perpetual momentum.
 They fade away and recreate themselves, like a microcosm in constant metamorphosis.
 Transparencies and continuities of colors or lines serve as a support for an infinite game of possibilities, where the invisible mixes with the visible.
 I use the resources of abstraction to reveal presences and rhythms that can be guessed without being shown.
 I want to celebrate the subtle interferences that connect us to others, to the living and the dead, and to the environment, bright or dark, that surrounds us.
 Through the play of light and shadow, I look for the vibratory lines in the bodies of the living.
 I look for the abundant and tenacious randomness that animates them.
 There is a dialogue between my gesture (thicker, thinner, offbeat, more curved, etc.) and what this line creates as a sensation in me.
 In drawing as in painting, I discover what I am looking for while I am doing it.
 I explore what I draw or paint during this action.
-Is this my way of loving the living, by accepting the impromptu to endure its shadow?
+Is this my way of loving the living, accepting the impromptu to endure its shadow?

 Créez votre propre site internet avec Webador